-Even the best cold email campaigns rarely get higher than a 40 percent reply rate.
+Even the best cold email campaigns rarely top a 40 percent reply rate.
 So, how do we reach the other 60+ percent of prospects?
 We follow up.

-I’ve said it for years—you have to send as many follow-up emails as necessary until you get a response.
-It doesn’t matter what response you get; you follow up until you get one.
+You must keep sending sales follow-up emails until you get a response—yes or no. It doesn’t matter what response you get; you follow up until you get one.

 If you’re struggling to know what to say in your follow-up emails or seeing really low reply rates, I’ve got you covered.
 With more than two decades of experience writing (and receiving) follow-up emails of all shapes and sizes, I know what makes a great follow-up email.

-And today, I’m going to show you exactly how to write follow-up emails that don’t just get opened, they get responses.
+Today, I’ll show you how to write follow-up emails that get opened—and earn replies.
 You’ll also get 13 highly effective follow-up email templates for different scenarios, but first, let’s talk about how to make your so-so follow-up emails truly great.

 When you think of becoming a great salesperson, most folks think it’s all about talking.
 I’d argue that the best salespeople know how to build connections—which is exactly what a great follow-up email does.
 I literally wrote the book on follow-ups (which I highly recommend reading), but I’m going to break down our formula in a few easy steps: